jugurthab/Linux_kernel_debug/DebugSoftware/cmpTracer-GUI/readme.md

 ﻿
 # CMPTracers - GUI

-CMPTracers - GUI is a GUI utility that facilitates the use of  **[OpenOCD](http://openocd.org/)** to display reports that compares different tracers.
+CMPTracers - GUI is a GUI utility used to parse and display reports produced by **ftrace-perf-lttng-benchmarker** that compare different tracers.

 # Installation